AltoresMonaco/miniplayer/README.md

 [![Pub](https://img.shields.io/pub/v/miniplayer?color=2196F3)](https://pub.dev/packages/miniplayer)

+MODIFICATION ONLY TO GET TRANSPARENT BACKGROUND AND NOT MATERIAL DART GREY

 A lightweight flutter package to simplify the creation of a miniplayer by providing a builder function with the current height and percentage progress.
 The widget responds to tap and drag gestures and is highly customizable.
 **What is a miniplayer?**
 Miniplayers are commonly used in media applications like Spotify and Youtube.
 A miniplayer can be expanded and minified and remains on the screen when minified until dismissed by the user.